 Thankfully, people nowadays aren’t as superstitious (or perhaps the evil spirits have found other things to do with their time).
-It’s silly to assume that one dress will fit and flatter your entire bridal party.
 Nowadays we see a lot of our brides making an effort to prevent discomfort.
 Often they will let each bridesmaid chose their own gown based on a color or style requirement.
 We also see some brides choose a handful of different dresses and let each bridesmaid choose the option she can most easily break it down on the dance floor in.
 Allowing your bridesmaids to choose their own dress ensures that your girls feel comfortable, evil spirits be damned.

 So, should you keep or skip wedding traditions?